Federal First-Degree Murder Defense Lawyers

 You might have found yourself in the wrong place at the wrong time.
 Nevertheless, any allegation of wrongdoing in the context of murder can ruin the rest of your life.

 Let us fight for you.
 We’re good at what we do, and we believe that we can make a real difference in your case.
-Call the federal murder defense attorneys at Oberheiden Law Group, PLLC as soon as possible.
+Call the federal murder defense attorneys at Oberheiden, P.C. as soon as possible.

 The Crime of Capital Murder in Texas